Multiple measurements on an uncollapsed entangled two-photon state: Consequences of multiple measurements on uncollapsed two-photon state

 \section{Consequences of multiple measurements on uncollapsed two-photon state}

 The QS $\vert \psi \rangle$ subjected to detection is maximally entangled state in polarizations $V$ and $H$ \cite{Arkhipov2015comparative,Perina2016spatial}

 $\phi$ denotes two-photon amplitude.
 The $H$ and $V$ polarization states are assumed to be orthogonal to each other and related to transversally polarized photons.
 Let us assume, that photon state labeled by subscript $1$ is related to photon mode $1$ propagating in the positive direction of axis $x$.
 In the same way, the photon state labeled with subscript $2$ is related to photon mode $2$ propagating in negative direction of axis $x$.
 The polarization of the photon mode $1$ is resolved on detector $D_1$ and polarization of photon in mode $2$ by detector $D_2$.
+The maximally entangled QS in Eq.~(\ref{e25}) has been utilized in order to show the violation of quantum correlations, contained in the entanglement, in the measurement scheme proposed in Sec.~\ref{sec3}.

 The polarizations measured by detectors $D_1$ and $D_2$ on state $\vert \psi \rangle$ in Eq.~(\ref{e25}) can be uncorrelated, if the two measurements are performed on the uncollapsed state.
 If the detectors $D_1$ and $D_2$ were placed in rest with respect to each other, the first polarization measurement by detector $D_1$, would project the state $\vert \psi \rangle$ into state, where only one predictable result can be obtained by polarization measurement with detector $D_2$.
 The polarizations obtained by the detectors would be orthogonal to each other.
 On the other hand, if we assume the detector $D_2$ measuring mode $2$ to be moving and the measurement scheme is obeyed as proposed, both detectors $D_1$ and $D_2$ are measuring on the uncollapsed state $\vert \psi \rangle$.
 This means, that both detectors have equal chance of measurement of $V$ polarized photon as well as horizontally polarized photon $H$.
 Therefore, there is 50~\% probability, that both photons would be measured with the same polarization.
 In this case, the measured photon-pair state would be $\vert V \rangle_1 \vert V \rangle_2$ or $\vert H \rangle_1 \vert H \rangle_2$.
 These measurement results are equivalent to situation when each detector performs a measurement on its own copy of an uncollapsed QS.